 But, then again, particularly where Snape is concerned, appearances tend to be deceiving, and Albus was very good at encouraging people to lead themselves up the garden path.

-At first glance, his order that Snape teach Harry Occlumency seems to have been yet another of Dumbledore’s little mistakes, although given Dumbledore’s wariness about making eye contact with Harry since long before he claims to have believed that Riddle was aware of their mutual connection, it is easy enough to see at least one convincing reason why he might have given that order.
+At first glance, his order that Snape teach Harry Occlumency seems to have been yet another of Dumbledore’s smaller mistakes, although given Dumbledore’s wariness about making eye contact with Harry since long before he claims to have believed that Riddle was aware of their mutual connection, it is easy enough to see at least one convincing reason why he might have given that order.
 The longer he could keep Voldemort distracted and occupied by the red herring of the record of the Trelawney Prophecy, the better.
 And if Tom was nodding in and out of Harry’s head all year, Albus could hardly teach him the skill himself without taking too big a risk of compromising his bluff.

 But Albus wouldn’t look Harry in the eye all the way back as early as the disciplinary hearing in the middle of August.
 He later claims to have seen a shadow of Tom looking out of Harry’s eyes off and on all through the year, not just after Christmas.
 Hold that thought.